Sagarr315/DSA-in-JAVA/README.md

 ## ✨ What You'll Find Here

-- ✅ 500+ problems from platforms like LeetCode, GFG, CodeStudio
+- 🚀 Solving 100+ beginner to intermediate problems as I grow my skills
 - 🧠 Visual explanations & patterns
 - 💬 Notes and strategy for each topic
 - 🔥 Tracker to measure progress